 Korea is probably the best place to save money teaching English abroad for beginners.
 It is not the highest paying country in terms of salaries, but there are a lot of benefits, such as free airfare, free housing, severance pay (1 month pay at the end of the contract), a pension for some and a fairly low cost of living.

-Most schools in Korea will offer a salary with benefits ranging from 1.8-2.3 million KRW.
+Most schools in Korea will offer a salary with benefits ranging from 1.8-2.3 million KRW ($1600-2000USD).
 Yes, it can go higher or lower depending on the school and the situation.
-It will depend on the school and perhaps your qualifications.
-Private schools also often pay more than public schools.
+It will depend on the school and perhaps your experience and qualifications.

-A few examples of salaries and pay in South Korea
+A few examples of salaries and pay for English teachers in South Korea

 CDI (hagwon chain) in Korea claims to offer 3.1-4.2 million KRW (25,000-35,000 an hour) a month for 5 days a week.

 The EPIK program is a popular program that places teachers in public schools.
 Their pay is dependent upon a teachers experience, qualifications and location within Korea.
-Here's a look at their pay scale which is similar to other public school teaching jobs in Korea if you do not go through them.
+You can take a look at their pay scale which is similar to other public school teaching jobs in Korea if you do not go through them.

 EPIK pay scale